Devan-Kerman/kvax/README.md

 #### **`permute_tokens_context_parallelism`**

 A function to permute tokens across the sequence length `(axis==1)` to balance computation of the attention operation between GPUs for the causal mask case.
-For more details, please see the [Llama3 training article](https://arxiv.org/abs/2407.21783).
+For more details, please see the [Llama 3 training paper](https://arxiv.org/abs/2407.21783).
 For examples, please refer to the 'How to use' section.

 **Arguments**: